 From all slope, aspect classes, and different land use systems (LUS), soil samples were collected randomly from the topsoil (0-20 cm).
 In a factorial randomized design considering the four land use types, the three slopes, and two aspects, a total of 24 different sampling units (n= 4×3×2) were considered.
 In total, 1440 soil samples were collected from all the sampling units in the topsoil layer (0–20 cm) using a soil auger (10 cm diameter) with an average of 60 samples per sampling unit.

+Figure 2.
+Location of the soil samples and the sampling design.

+The sampling design shown in figure 2 summarize the strategy of the sampling, where each soil sample can be taken in a randomize way from any specific sampling unit.
+Sampling units are listed as follow: field crops (flat north and flat south), field crops (moderate north and moderate south), field crops (steep north and steep south), permanent crops (flat north and flat south), permanent crops (moderate north and moderate south), permanent crops (steep north and steep south), forests (flat north and flat south), forests (moderate north and moderate south), forests (steep north and steep south), grazing lands (flat north and flat south), grazing lands (moderate north and moderate south) and grazing lands (steep north and steep south).

 2.2.3.
 Soil analysis and spectral library